GariZabaleta/jpx-tokyo-stock-exchange-prediction/index.md

 Correlogram adjusted Close price

 ![image info](./jpx-prediction_files/Autocorrelation_price.png)

 Correlogram Target

 ![image info](./jpx-prediction_files/Autocorrelation_target.png)

-It certainly look like we are dealing with a random walk, as there are no indications of any autocorrelation for any lag.
+It certainly looks like we are dealing with a random walk, as there are no indications of any autocorrelation for any lag.

 Basically our LSTM found nothing of any real value to model and thus took the average value, along with a slight slope; we would have been just as well off with an extremely simplistic model of the form